 To all NYU faculty, doctoral students and post-docs:

-The Global Public Health Research Challenge Fund (GPHRCF) supports faculty-initiated research on a competitive basis and is administered by the Executive Vice President for Health and a GPHRCF Selection Committee.
-Awards in 2013 - 2014 will be made in a single round of competition.
+The Global Public Health Research Challenge Fund (GPHRCF) supports faculty-initiated research on a competitive basis and is administered by the NYU Global Institute of Public Health and a GPHRCF Selection Committee.
+Awards in 2014 - 2015 will be made in a single round of competition.